ChaoPeng13/EvaluateDynamicAVR/README.md

 # Schedulability Analysis and Performance Optimization of Dynamic AVR Task Model #

-The file "EngineOptimization.pdf" provides the technical details for two optimization procedures "dAVR-exact" and "dAVR2sAVR-exact".
+The file "EngineOptimization.pdf" presents an exhaustive search optimization algorithm (namely dAVR-exact), which will dynamically adjust the switching speeds to maximize the control performance for each data point in the engine speed profiles.

 The source code evaluates:
 - the engine control performance of the optimization procedures using static and dynamic AVR task model